niclasrst/Fourier/README.md

 # Product Name
-> Short blurb about what your product does.
+> Short blurb about what it does.

-One to two paragraph statement about what it does.
+This Project is build with javaScript and made to visualize a Fourier Series or transformation.

 ![](demo.png)